-System Status LED Co
+System Status LED

-S0 On on
+S0 On

-S3/S4/S5 Off W
+S3/S4/S5 Off

 Connects to the power status indicator on the chassis front panel.
 The LED is on when the system is operating.
 The LED is off when the system is in S3/S4 sleep state or powered off (S5).